khurana13/khurana13/README.md

 ### 📊 SalesMart Dashboard

-An interactive Tableau dashboard built using the Superstore dataset to analyze **sales, profit, category-wise performance, regional trends, and quantity distribution**.
+An interactive Tableau dashboard built using the Superstore dataset to analyze **sales, profit, category-wise performance, regional trends and quantity distribution**.

 **Key Features:**
 - Sales and profit analysis